mattmcknight13/Sortify/.ipynb_checkpoints/README-checkpoint.md

 ## Problem Statement

 Nothing beats the feeliing of disovering a new artist, album, or song you love.
 Music streaming services such as Spotify offer featured playlist such as 'Discover Weekly', where users can find new songs they might like based.
 While playlists like these help to make discovering new music easier, one feature Spotify lacks is the ability to tell users how likely they will like a song.
 For example, when new albums are released, many times we might not have the time or patience to listen to the full album, rather, we would simply like to know which songs we will like.

-This is were, Sortify comes in.

-## Executive Summary
+This is were Sortify comes in.
+Sortify uses data science to rank of an album’s songs based on a users listening history, helping them find the music they love faster.

 ## Data Collection and Dictionary